sagiegurari/duckscript/docs/_includes/content.md

 value = set false
 if ${value}
     echo should not be here
-elseif true
+elseif true or false
     echo in else if but not done yet

     value = set true

-    if not false
+    if not true and false
         echo nested if

         value = set "some text"